 Self-employed or a sole trader

 If you are self-employed or a sole trader, your records can be as simple as a list of all your income and expenses.
-Ideally in a spreadsheet, with expenses by category (stationary, materials, software etc).
+Ideally in a software or spreadsheet, with expenses by category (stationary, materials, software etc).
 This is generally sufficient information to complete your tax return.

 A separate list should be kept of big items such as a laptop.
 Really any bit of equipment over circa £150 that will last more than a year.
-For tax return purposes these go in a different box (Capital Allowances/Annual Investment Allowance boxes).
+For tax return purposes these generally go in a different box (Capital Allowances/Annual Investment Allowance boxes).

 What can I claim against my tax or ‘put through’ my business?